 The Perfect Pair!

 If you don’t have to return the shoes, congratulations!
 You have successfully found your women’s shoe size, and they fit perfectly.
 There’s no need to return them, and now you can enjoy the feeling of strutting in your own feminine shoes.
-Enjoy!
+Enjoy with some new earrings!

 If they didn’t fit, don’t give up!
 It took me four tries before finding crossdresser shoes that fit properly.
 Rest assured, the experience is wonderful once you do find the perfect fit.
 Keep at it, because that perfect pair may arrive in the next box at your doorstep!